 While the Dex Protection binders are great, they don’t come without their faults.
 When the binder is full, the pages tend not to sit flat.
 This can cause a bulge that could cause some serious damage to your cards, bending and potentially creasing them.
 If not for this fatal issue, the Dex Protection binders would rank far higher on this list.

-The FlexXfolio is a fantastic option if you’re looking for something cheaper or if you want a range of colours and sizes.
-You can pick it up in 2, 4, and 9-pocket sizes, and in a variety of colours and art options.
+The FlexXfolio is a fantastic option if you’re looking for something cheaper or if you want a range of colors and sizes.
+You can pick it up in 2, 4, and 9-pocket sizes, and in a variety of colors and art options.
 You can also buy the FlexXfolio with Ultimate Guard’s XenoSkin cover, giving you some added protection.

 While the flexibility might make them easier to transport, binders without hard covers run the risk of damage to your cards.
 The non-XenoSkin FlexXfolios also tend to damage easily, not in terms of integrity, but the art quickly becomes scratched and unappealing.

-Finally, there is no four-column option so it’s not a great binder in which to store your playsets.
-If you’re just looking store parts of your collection, though, it’s a great budget option.
+Finally, there is no four-column option, so it’s not a great binder in which to store your playsets.
+If you’re just looking to store parts of your collection, though, it’s a great budget option.

 The Deckbuilder’s Premium PRO-Binder is a fantastic option for storing playsets or your collections.
 It features 4-columns, and with some distance between columns and rows to frame each card, your playsets never feel squished in like they do in some other 4-column binders.
 The pages sit flat even when full of sleeved cards, and a zipper provides an added layer of protection.